Over Rs 68,600 cr of loans of wilful defaulters written off: RTI reply by RBI

 Forever Precious Jewellery and Diamonds Private Limited has loans of Rs 1,962 crore written off while Deccan Chronicle Holdings Limited have Rs 1915 crore written off loans, according to the RTI reply.
 Choksi's other firms Gili India and Nakshatra Brands also have loans of Rs 1,447 and Rs 1109 crore respectively written off.

-Vikram Kothari's Rotomac is the fourth in the list, according to the details provided by the RBI, according to the RTI reply.
+Vikram Kothari's Rotomac is the fourth in the list, according to the details provided by the RBI, the RTI reply said.
 He and his son Rahul Kothari were arrested by the CBI for bank loan default.
-In the last Parliament session, Rahul Gandhi had asked the government to provide a list of top 50 bank loans defaulters in the country, leading to sharp exchanges and uproar in the Lok Sabha.
+In the last Parliament session, Gandhi had asked the government to provide a list of top 50 bank loans defaulters in the country, leading to sharp exchanges and uproar in the Lok Sabha.

 "The information on top 50 wilful defaulters and their sum of funded amount outstanding and amount technically/prudentially written off as on September 30, 2019 reported in CRILC by banks, is provided," the RBI said in its written response dated April 24.
-Surjewala demanded answers from the prime minister on why their loans were waived.
+Surjewala demanded answers from the prime minister on why their loans were waived when the country was reeling under serious economic stress.

 "This is a classic case of promoting 'dupe, deceive and depart' policy of the Modi government, which can no longer be accepted and the prime minister has to answer," he told reporters through video conference.
 Surjewala also said "this reflects the misconceived priorities and dishonest intentions of the Modi government".

-He said the entire country is fighting the coronavirus and the government has no money to pay to states, but has the money to condone and write off Rs 68,607 crore of bank loan defaulters.
+He said while the Modi government did not have money to provide to states to fight coronavirus and to pay dearness allowance to government employees, pensioners and defence personnel, it was waiving loans of the rich.
 "Why were these loans waived?
 The government should spell out the reason.
 Why is the prime minister silent?
 The country is seeking answers.
-The prime minister will have to tell the people," he said, asking whether the government was under any pressure to do so.
+The prime minister will have to tell the people," he said and asked whether the government was under any pressure to do so.

 The RBI said that according to section 8 (1)(a) of RTI Act 2005 read with para 77 of Supreme Court judgement of December 16, 2015 in Jayantilal N Mistry case, information on overseas borrowers is exempted from public disclosure.
 "Data is as reported by banks and RBI will not be held responsibly or accountable for any misreporting and/or incorrect reporting by the reporting entities," the RBI said in the written reply to the RTI query.